-You may have heard of rocker bottom shoes and even seen them at shoe and retail stores.
+You may have heard of rocker-bottom shoes and even seen them at shoe and retail stores.

 These shoes are usually shoes designed especially for people suffering from some kind of foot disorder.